- Written by Dr.Mehmet Demircioglu

 Laser Hair Removal for Transplanted Hair Has Limits

 When a poor transplant leaves dark hairs below the right hairline, the simplest answer can feel like erasing them.
 Laser can reduce some transplanted hairs, but it should not be treated like a precise hairline repair tool.
-The result depends on hair color, skin type, graft depth, scalp healing, scarring risk, and whether the real goal is thinning, complete removal, or a better hairline design.
+It works best when the target hair is dark enough and the scalp is fully healed.
+The result still depends on hair color, skin type, graft depth, scalp healing, scarring risk, and whether the real goal is thinning, complete removal, or a better hairline design.

 I see this question most often when a hairline was placed too low, too straight, too dense, or with thick grafts at the front.
 The patient hopes a laser session will simply erase the problem.
-Sometimes laser can help reduce the visible hair.
+Sometimes laser can help reduce visible hair, especially when the hairs are dark enough for the device to target.
 Sometimes it is the wrong tool because the repair needs individual graft judgment.

 The first decision is not whether laser can burn a follicle.
 The first decision is whether removing hair with laser will make the final hairline look more natural.
 That is a planning question, and it should be answered before anyone starts treatment.

 Laser hair removal works by targeting pigment in the hair shaft and follicle.
 That makes it useful for reducing dark hairs in a treatment zone.
-It does not choose one graft, one angle, or one unnatural hair group with the same precision that a surgeon uses during repair planning.
+It does not choose one graft, one angle, or one unnatural hair group with the same precision that a surgeon uses during repair planning, and one session should not be expected to erase every visible transplanted hair.

-This matters in transplanted hair because the problem is often not only that hair exists.
-The problem may be that the hairline is too low, the angles are wrong, the density is heavy, or thick follicular units were placed where single soft hairs should have been used.
+In transplanted hair, the concern is often not only that hair exists.
+The hairline may be too low, the angles may be wrong, the density may be heavy, or thick follicular units may have been placed where single soft hairs should have been used.
 A laser may reduce density, but it will not redesign direction or rebuild the front edge.

 Laser may reduce unwanted density, but the hairline design still has to be planned like a repair case.